TheTechromancer/nmon/README.md

 #### Tips:

 * Use the '-r' option to run a custom script/program on new or changed hosts.
-For example:
+For example:<br> `nmon.py -r 'nmap -A'` or `nmon.py -r enum4linux`
-    `nmon.py -r 'nmap -A'` or `nmon.py -r enum4linux`
+* To start fresh, delete the cache for the current target with `-d`